panatrator69/shortener/README.md

 make build
 ```

-This will build the Postgres service and FastAPI web server containers.
-Install the poetry development dependencies to run the pytest suite.
-This will also install the production
+This will build the Docker containers and install the poetry production and development dependencies to run the
-dependencies.
+pytest suite.

 Run `make build-docker` or `make build-poetry` to build each component individually.